vari/ff-enhancer/README.md

 # FF Enhancer
 FF Enhancer is a Google Chrome extension for enhancing the filtering options on www.fanfiction.net.
 It allows you to define filters used to include/exclude stories based on story properties (word count, chapter count, etc.) and tags in the story descriptions.
-  It is designed to be customizable based on the user's needs; however, as this is a work in progress, features may be added or removed.

 ### Features:
 - Advanced filtering of stories based on its properties (Criteria):